Plain Swift

 What services are started by Plain Swift when I create or open a project?

 Plain Swift runs Swift Language Server (sourcekit-lsp.exe).
 It's part of the official Swift compiler from swift.org.
-It provides code suggestions.
+It provides code suggestions and syntax highlighting.

 Why does my CPU usage noticeably increase after I create or open a project?